camunda/camunda-tf-eks-module/DEVELOPER.md

 **Note**: Ensure that the "testing-allowed" label is added to a pull request to trigger the tests.
 Then re-run this workflow by pushing a dummy commit: `git commit --allow-empty -m "trigger workflow"`.

+You can skip specific tests in the CI by listing them in the commit description with the prefix `skip-tests:` (e.g.: `skip-tests: Test1,Test2`).

 ## Releasing a New Version

 We follow Semantic Versioning (SemVer) guidelines for versioning.
 Follow these steps to release a new version: